So you read our IC Markets review, and you have decided to get involved in forex trading.

 Advantages of IC Markets as a broker

-There are several advantages to trading at IC Markets.
+If you haven’t already read our IC Markets reviews article, here are several advantages to trading at IC Markets.
 Some of them include the fact that they are highly regulated, under the watchful eye of ASIC in Australia.
 (Australian Financial Services License Number 335692.)
 This allows you peace of mind as they have fully transparent and public records of conduct and liquidity.

 Beyond that, client accounts are segregated trust accounts with strong Australian banks, including Westpac and NAB.
 This allows for safety of funds, as the brokerage firm does not have the ability to mix client funds with operational funds.